in a new directory run

 # or run

 When you use these to launch the services, you'll see three containers running instead of two.
-The third container is the Snowflake GraphQL Connector agent.
-By navigating to the Hasura Console after execution, you'll find the Snowflake data source as a type that can now be added to your Hasura GraphQL Service instance.
+The third container is the ClickHouse GraphQL Connector agent.
+By navigating to the Hasura Console after execution, you'll find the ClickHouse data source as a type that can now be added to your Hasura GraphQL Service instance.

 Keep up to date

-Currently, Hasura supports read-only queries, relationships, and permissions on Snowflake.
+Currently, Hasura supports read-only queries, relationships, and permissions on ClickHouse.
+Column comparison operators are not supported with permissions on ClickHouse.

 Please watch this space to get the latest docs on how you can try these features out via the Console or by manipulating Metadata in JSON/YAML directly.

-If you'd like to stay informed about the status of Snowflake support, subscribe to our newsletter and join our discord!
+If you'd like to stay informed about the status of ClickHouse support, subscribe to our newsletter and join our discord!